 What is Plant Medicine?
 Part 2: How it works

-Now that we’ve covered a bit of the history and foundation behind herbalism - we’re here to tackle part 2, how plant medicine works.
+Now that we’ve covered a bit of the history and foundation behind herbalism - we’re here to tackle part 2, how does herbal medicine work.
 We’re specifically interested in highlighting how Modern Herbalism works, as it’s an interpretation of new-age science and old healing practices and treatments.
 Our tinctures fall under the Modern Herbalism category because they harness the power from medicinal plants utilized for thousands of years, but more recently (over the past 100+ years) have been backed even further by science.

 Image by Paula Codoner